voxoco/k8s/README.md

--p, --project-id         Your google cloud project ID (optional - defaults to current project) -r, --region             Specify the region to deploy the cluster. (optional - default is us-east1) -m, --machine-type       Specify the machine type (optional - default is c2-standard-4) -n, --namespace          Specify the namespace to deploy into (optional - default is production) -q, --quiet              Specify the quiet flag for non-interacive (optional - default interactive mode)
+-p, --project-id         Your google cloud project ID (optional - defaults to current project) -r, --region             Specify the region to deploy the cluster. (optional - default is us-east1) -m, --machine-type       Specify the machine type (optional - default is c2-standard-4) -q, --quiet              Specify the quiet flag for non-interacive (optional - default interactive mode)

 Example: